Reading Time: 5 minutes

 The Terra Parna Svätovarinecké 2013 is the current release on the market.
 It’s aged in French oak for three years before bottling.
 The wine has a true grapey flavor with additional notes of cherry, cedar, and a touch of smoke from the barrel.
 It’s a denser, more serious St. Laurent with a lot of barrel influence.
 Fruity finish with soft tannins.
 4.0/5

 Just south of the town of Hlohovec is where you can find the family farm of Slobodné Vinárstvo.
-It’s family run affair that produces around 30,000 bottles per year from 17 hectares of vineyards.
-Some of the vineyards are brand new and not currently in production.
+It’s a family run affair that produces around 30,000 bottles per year from 17 hectares of vineyards.
+Some of the vineyards are recently planted and not currently in production.
 The farm doesn’t consist solely of vineyards.
 There are an additional 300 hectares planted with various crops.
 We arrived just in time for the poppy seed harvest.

 We spent a full day with proprietors and sibling-in-laws Mišo Kuropká and Agnes Lovecká.
 Mišo’s wife and Agnes’s partner also take part in the vineyards, winemaking, and marketing of Slobodné Vinárstvo.
-They made a wide range of wines and one of their wines were featured in Simon Woolf’s book Amber Revolution.
-All of the wines in the Slobodné range are good but we found ourselves drawn to their two reds Partisan Cru and Alter Nativo.
+They make a wide range and one of their wines were featured in Simon Woolf’s book Amber Revolution.
+We found ourselves drawn to their two reds Partisan Cru and Alter Nativo.

 The wines of Slobodné have found a nice niché for themselves on the export market.
 This means you should be able to find them in specialty wine shops, focusing on natural wines.
 We’re fond of their whole portfolio, but these are our favorites.

 Exotic Wine Travel’s Picks